 One of the biggest drawbacks of cryptocurrency is its extremely volatile nature, which makes it impossible to maintain and control risk.
 As a trader, one of the most important rules to follow is related to risk.
 With cryptocurrency, the risk levels are off the charts!
 This isn’t new, as the cryptocurrency market has been volatile since its inception.

 This makes calculating ROI on any investments made on cryptocurrency extremely difficult.
 The price of cryptocurrencies can swing up and down by hundreds of dollars in a single day!
 Many experts believe that the volatile nature of the cryptocurrency market isn’t going to change.
-It isn’t wise to trade with cryptocurrencies until it does and comes to a modicum of stability.
+It isn’t wise to trade this market until it does and comes to a modicum of stability.

 Another reason not to invest in cryptocurrencies is that the market is extremely vulnerable to manipulation.
 A single tweet or a couple of rumors can create absolute chaos and result in unexpected spikes or falls in the currency.
 This makes it extremely difficult to place a trade with any conviction involving cryptocurrencies, as the market changes continuously.